d40cht/sbt-cpp/README.md

      ```

  * To build a debug executable for Linux using Gcc, you would complete the following simple steps (from the root directory of the project):
-  1. Execute 'sbt' from the command prompt to enter the build system shell.
+  1. Execute `sbt` from the command prompt to enter the build system shell.
-  2. Execute 'native-build-configuration Gcc_LinuxPC_Debug' in the sbt shell to choose the appropriate target.
+  2. Execute `native-build-configuration Gcc_LinuxPC_Debug` in the sbt shell to choose the appropriate target.
-  3. Execute 'compile' from the shell to build.
+  3. Execute `compile` from the shell to build.
-  4. Execute 'run Bob' from the shell to run the program and see the line:
+  4. Execute `run Bob` from the shell to run the program and see the line:

      <pre>Hello world from Bob</pre>